 In Hinduism, the Supreme Reality (Brahman) manifests itself in both male and female form.
-Every major god has a goddess counterpart (or consort), and many Hindus worship the Great Goddess exclusively.
-Although in the Chinese yin-yang duality, the feminine side is dark and passive, in Hinduism the feminine is highly active.
-In fact, the word for "goddess" in Hinduism is shakti, which also means "power" or "energy."
+In Chinese duality, the feminine side is dark and passive, but in Hinduism the feminine is highly active.
+In fact, the word for "goddess" in Hinduism, shakti, means "power" or "energy."

-Followers of Shakti or Devi, the Great Goddess, are called Shaktas.
-Just as the masculine aspect of Brahman is manifested in several different gods, so does the feminine aspect of the divine take more than one forms.
-This article outlines the major Hindu goddesses, all of which are manifestations of Shakti.
+Just as the masculine aspect of Brahman is manifested in several different gods, so does the feminine aspect of the divine take many forms.
+The major Hindu goddesses, described below, are all considered manifestations of Shakti.

 Sarasvati: The Hindu Muse